Ian-Tseng/performance-evaluation-model/README.md

 ```
 1. This is a system that execute performace evaluation automatically.
 2. Learn a evaluation pattern from teacher and train with LSTM.
-3. Use the model to predict the answer of students in same question.
+3. Use the model to predict and evaluation the answer of students in same question.

 ```